-Exposure reports (dosimetry reports) are received monthly or quarterly (depending on clinical site) from a radiation exposure service.
+Exposure reports (dosimetry reports) are received monthly or quarterly (depending on clinical site) from a radiation exposure service, reviewed by Radiation Physics and distributed to departments.
 Each student will be made aware of their exposure reports.
 The report will be reviewed on paper or online according to each clinical site policy.
 Exposure reports are kept on file at each clinical affiliate.
 All students will receive a yearly report of exposure.

-RADIATION EXPOSURE LIMITS REVIEW
+RADIATION EXPOSURE LIMITS- REVIEW